Salbutamol

 Salbutamol, also known as albuterol and sold under the brand name Ventolin among others, is a medication that opens up the medium and large airways in the lungs.
-It is a short-acting β2 adrenergic receptor agonist which works by causing relaxation of airway smooth muscle.
-It is used to treat asthma, including asthma attacks, exercise-induced bronchoconstriction, and chronic obstructive pulmonary disease (COPD).
+It is a short-acting β2 adrenergic receptor agonist that causes relaxation of airway smooth muscle.
+It is used to treat asthma, including asthma attacks and exercise-induced bronchoconstriction, as well as chronic obstructive pulmonary disease (COPD).
 It may also be used to treat high blood potassium levels.
 Salbutamol is usually used with an inhaler or nebulizer, but it is also available in a pill, liquid, and intravenous solution.
 Onset of action of the inhaled version is typically within 15 minutes and lasts for two to six hours.

 Common side effects include shakiness, headache, fast heart rate, dizziness, and feeling anxious.
 Serious side effects may include worsening bronchospasm, irregular heartbeat, and low blood potassium levels.
-It can be used during pregnancy and breastfeeding, but safety is not entirely clear.
+Its use during pregnancy and breastfeeding is widespread and there is no evidence to suggest it is unsafe.